Frameworks & Guides

 Answer the following questions with a simple Yes or No. Each "Yes" is worth 1 point.

-- Can the value of your product be explained and validated by a third party? (i.e., is it "reviewable"?) [ ] Yes [ ] No
+• Can a third party explain and validate your product's value? (i.e., is it "reviewable"?) [ ] Yes [ ] No

-- Do you have the internal resources (even just a few hours from one person) to engage with communities and bloggers authentically? [ ] Yes [ ] No
+• Do you have the internal resources (even just a few hours from one person) to authentically engage with communities and bloggers? [ ] Yes [ ] No

 Scoring: